Rochanda Hiligh-Thomas

 Tamiesha.lawrence@aje-dc.org

 Tamiesha Lawrence joined AJE in November 2022 as a Parent Support Specialist.
 She is the proud mother of four children, two of whom have special needs.
 Tamiesha is an alumna of the Maryland Foster Care system.
 At the age of 21, she first learned to advocate for herself, and other foster care youths, serving as a spokesperson for the Youth Advisory Board of the State of Maryland.
 Tamiesha worked for a former foster parent, who founded Good Children in the Making, Inc., a treatment foster care provider for Bowie, MD area.
 Ms. Lawrence served as a group home staff member and eventually was made an office administrator of the agency.
 Tamiesha found her passion in advocacy, which started her journey into special education advocacy over 16 years ago when one of her sons began to show signs of Development Delay at 18 months.
-She used this new learning from hand-on experience to develop the patience and determination needed to engage in special education advocacy.
-Through her experiences, and new relationships fostered, Tamiesha acquired a network of supporters, who encouraged her to follow her calling in advocacy, by providing knowledge and support to other parents like herself, and to be the voice for the voiceless.
+She used this new learning from hands-on experience to develop the patience and determination needed to engage in special education advocacy.
+Through her experiences, and the new relationships fostered, Tamiesha acquired a network of supporters, who encouraged her to follow her calling in advocacy, by providing knowledge and support to other parents like herself, and to be the voice for the voiceless.

 Tamiesha is a 2022 graduate of the University of District of Columbia with an A.S. degree in Legal Studies – professional training as a Legal Assistant.
 What is important to Tamiesha is for all parents to know that “We have a voice in both the herald and defense of what happens with our children’s learning process, and more importantly, we have a right to understand the processes that are involved”.
 Her favorite quote is-” If it isn’t in writing, it didn’t happen.’ -Philippe Kruchten.